rbtree/rbt-lectures/PITCHME.md

 - Redux is a predictable state container for JavaScript apps.
 - It’s an application data-flow architecture, rather than a traditional library or a framework like Underscore.js and AngularJS
+- 30+ k GitHub stars
+- 2.3+ million downloads in the last month on npm
 - It was created by Dan Abramov

 +++